fnoquiq/ignite1-nodejs-chapter6-serverless/README.md

 ### Helpers

-- Check if JRE are installed in you computer with `java -version`
+- You need to be JRE installed, check it using `java -version`

 ```
 ❯ java --version